-A pressure gradient diagram is a graphical presentation of the static pressure throughout a fluid flow system
+Static pressure graphical presentation throughout a fluid flow system.

 A pressure-gradient diagram includes only the static and physical pressure in a system and the diagram is suitable for checking energy transformation for the flow through the system.
 Velocity head is dynamic head and not included as in the Energy and Hydraulic Grade Line Diagram.